OblivionLimbo/IIKG3005/Exam Document.md

 The following is listed when it comes to drawing boundaries between components:

 > To divide infrastructure, as with any system, you should look for seams.
 A *seam* is a place where you can alter behavior in your system without editing in that place.
-The idea is to find natural places to draw boundaries between parts of your systems,where you can create simple, clean integration points.
+The idea is to find natural places to draw boundaries between parts of your systems, where you can create simple, clean integration points.

 #### **Align Boundaries with Natural Change Patterns** <!-- omit from toc -->
 - **Natural Change Patterns**: Optimize component boundaries by understanding their natural patterns of change, treating these patterns as seams or natural boundaries.